SagarGaniga/Graphics-Library/README.md

 Path: C:\Program Files (x86)\CodeBlocks\MinGW\lib

 5. Add Link Libraries in Linker Setting
-a.
-In the Code::Blocks application go to,
+   * In the Code::Blocks application go to,
 Settings > Compiler

-b.
-In the Global Compiler setting, click on the Linker Settings
+* In the Global Compiler setting, click on the Linker Settings

-c.
-In Link Libraries, Add and browse to C:\Program Files (x86)\CodeBlocks\MinGW\lib\ and select libbgi.a.
+* In Link Libraries, Add and browse to C:\Program Files (x86)\CodeBlocks\MinGW\lib\ and select libbgi.a.

-d.
-Paste this in the Other Linker Option tab of Linker Settings (i.e. on the right-hand side) -lbgi -lgdi32 -lcomdlg32 -luuid -loleaut32 -lole32
+* Paste this in the Other Linker Option tab of Linker Settings (i.e. on the right-hand side) -lbgi -lgdi32 -lcomdlg32 -luuid -loleaut32 -lole32

-6. Save the setting and restart the application
+* Save the setting and restart the application

 To test the setting copy paste any computer graphics code from https://github.com/SagarGaniga/computer-graphics